Our Team

 Principal Investigator (August 2020 – present)

-Pinar received her BSc in Biological and Biomedical Science from Sabanci University in Turkey, where she was born and raised.
+Pinar received her BSc in Biological and Biomedical Science in Turkey, where she was born and raised.
 During her undergraduate studies, she did summer internships at the German Cancer Research Center and Harvard Medical School.
-She served both as a Teaching Assistant and a Research Assistant during the final years of her undergraduate studies before embarking on her PhD thesis research in the lab of Dr. Nathaniel Heintz at The Rockefeller University.
-Here, she focused on understanding the interaction of 5-hydroxymethylcytosine modification and MeCP2 protein, and the pathophysiology of Rett syndrome.
-Upon completion of her doctoral studies, the joined the lab of Dr. Anne Schaefer at Icahn School of Medicine at Mount Sinai for her post-doctoral work.
-There, her work led to the identification of cerebellar microglia as a subtype of microglia that functionally specialize in the phagocytic clearance of apoptotic neurons.
-Her work also highlighted the epigenetic mechanisms that maintain the specification of microglial subtypes and their importance in normal brain function.
-Pinar’s most recent unpublished results from her postdoc reveal subsets of microglia that play opposing roles in in Alzheimer’s disease (AD) progression.
-She also discovered that transcriptional regulation of the population dynamics of the AD-associated microglia.
-Pinar’s work has received several awards including the Women and Science Graduate Fellow Award, The Rockefeller University Graduate Fellowship, NARSAD Young Investigator Award, and Robin Chemers Neustein Postdoctoral Award.
+During her PhD thesis research in the lab of Dr. Nathaniel Heintz at The Rockefeller University, she focused on understanding the role of a novel DNA modification in Rett syndrome.
+Her postdoctoral work in the lab of Dr. Anne Schaefer at the Icahn School of Medicine at Mount Sinai highlighted the epigenetic mechanisms that maintain microglial subtype specification and their importance for normal brain function.
+She also discovered that transcriptional regulation shapes the population dynamics of AD-associated microglia.
+Pinar’s work has received several awards, including the Women and Science Graduate Fellow Award, the NARSAD Young Investigator Award, the Robin Chemers Neustein Postdoctoral Award, the Kavli Foundation Award, the Alfred P. Sloan Foundation, and NIH R01 award.

 Anna Flury